GreenKGC: A Lightweight Knowledge Graph Completion Method: Appendix

 where $(h'_i, r, t'_i)$ is a negative sample and

-and where $\alpha$ is the temperature to control the self-adversarial negative sampling.
-We summarize the score functions for some common KGE models and their corresponding number of variables per dimension $n_v$ in Table \ref{tab:models}.
+where $\alpha$ is the temperature to control the self-adversarial negative sampling.
+We summarize the scoring functions for some common KGE models and their corresponding number of variables per dimension in Table \ref{tab:models}.
 In general, GreenKGC can build upon any existing KGE models.